Up and Away: The Ballad of Up Records

 “It was Up Records that was able to breathe a new life into what Seattle was,” noted Jasper in the book Taking Punk to the Masses2, “and it was this fresh air that kind of replaced the stale grunge.”

-At its peak, Up Records had 20 bands on the label, despite only signing bands that Takino had a relationship with.
-Up became possibly the most important label in Seattle in the post-grunge era, despite only modest record sales.
+At its peak, Up Records had 20 bands on the label, despite only signing bands with whom Takino had a personal relationship.
+"He signed bands that were people he liked, doing music he loved," says Britt Ury, one of Up's four employees1.
+Despite only modest record sales, Up became possibly the most important label in Seattle in the post-grunge era.

 But it all changed when Takino was diagnosed with leukemia.